This website uses cookies to help improve your user experience

 On the other hand, monolithic systems show significant stability, as they aren’t affected by changes made by individual developers, as compared to microservice-based architectures.

 In general, both approaches can be perfectly suitable for business needs, since they have totally different capabilities and application areas.
 In this article, we don’t want to focus on comparing the pros and cons of these approaches.
-What we want to do is to show how beneficial the microservice architecture can be for the purpose of real-time data processing.
+What we want to do is to show how beneficial the microservice architecture can be for real-time streaming user activity monitoring, user activity tracking, and online user activity management.

 In order to create a representative sample of a system, it is reasonable to use Netflix OSS microservices, which are believed to be effective, simple in implementation, and able to quickly connect to external services and form a functional system for big data processing and record analysis.